dombrant/100-days-of-code/r1-log.md

 ### R1D4 (January 7th, 2018)
 I was a bit tired today and didn't have too much free time, but I managed to read a couple good articles from Sessionstack's Medium page.
 One on how V8 works, and the other on how Web Assembly works.
 Both were pretty high-concept topics for me, and some of it flew right over my head, but I still found them interesting.
 I'll definitely be paying close attention to how Web Assembly evolves as it gains more browser support.

+### R1D5 (January 8th, 2018)
+I finished the last few exercises on the "Advanced Topics" section of Codecademy's Python course.
+I learned lambda expressions, which seemed daunting at first but I was able to grasp them fairly quickly.